lawrence-valerio/PawgersAPP/README.md

-"Pawgers" is an android application inspired by Tinder that allows users to create an account and meet other dog owners who are registered.
+"Pawgers" is an android application inspired by Tinder that allows users to create an account, chat and meet other dog owners who are registered.